 Some qualities of a great motorcycle mechanic include:

 The length of your motorcycle training depends on the school you attend.
-At Motorcycle Mechanics Institute, you can train to become a motorcycle mechanic in less than a year (42 weeks).
+At Motorcycle Mechanics Institute, you can train to become a motorcycle mechanic in less than a year (48 weeks).7

 future career goals.

 The cost of completing your motorcycle training at MMI depends on a variety of factors.
-Some students are able to use grants and scholarships to pay for school10 while others take out loans to be repaid.
-Additionally, some graduates get tuition reimbursement and incentives from employers to help pay for their schooling.14
+Some students are able to use grants and scholarships to pay for school, while others take out loans to be repaid.10

 If you’re considering a career in this field, you may be wondering, “How much do motorcycle mechanics make?”
-The average motorcycle mechanic salary is depends on several factors, including education, skill level, work experience and
+According to the Bureau of Labor Statistics (BLS), the median annual

 Want to learn more about training for a career at Motorcycle Mechanics Institute?
 Check out our Motorcycle Technician Specialist training program page and request more information today.